-Please note that it is not recommended that you drive for your surgery.
-Other patients have done so and without incident, but most of them do return to recommend a lot of caution or use of the shuttle.
-There have also been patients who have been in an accident, so please drive cautiously.
+Please note that it is NOT recommended that you drive for your surgery.
+Other patients have done so, but most of them do recommend use of the shuttle after they have driven.
+There have also been patients who have been in accidents, so please drive cautiously.
 If you are in an accident, you may be liable for paying (cash) at the scene.
 For those who choose to drive, we offer the following driving tips for your convenience.
 READ THE INSURANCE SECTION CAREFULLY!

 Tips for Driving yourself to Mexico:

 Notice: first and foremost, we strongly advise against driving yourself.
 It’s not safe simply because driving conditions are hazardous, the highways are isolated and easy to get lost on, and cell phones do not always work reliably after crossing the border.
 The shuttle is safer, more reliable, and has many benefits….but mostly ~ it’s just safer.
 Driving a US car across the border does make you stand out, and a lost tourist or a US tag can be a target for thieves.

 Bring a friend– if you drive yourself to the hospital, you ‘must’ have someone with you to drive you home.
-You will not be allowed to have surgery if you have not brought a guest with you and you are not using the shuttle.
+You will not be allowed to have surgery if you drive and have not brought a guest with you to drive you back and you are not using the shuttle.

 Insurance: Mexican law requires you to have Mexico liability insurance for driving your personal vehicle or rental (and permission + insurance from your rental agency if you rent).
 This is the law, and not doing so could result in confiscation of your rental or personal car; mandatory jail time, and the rental company can make you pay for the car in full if there is an accident or theft.
 Never take a rental car across the border without a letter of written permission from the rental company.